 To implement onsite behavioral retargeting, you’ll need at least two campaigns.
 One of the easiest ways to do this is to duplicate your existing campaign and change the messaging to attract those who didn’t opt in to the first campaign.

-Once that’s done, go to Display Rules » Who should see the campaign?
-Navigate to Visitor has interacted with a campaign.
-Select Visitor has not opted into and choose the name of the first campaign.
+Once that’s done, go to Display Rules and set a condition to visitor has not opted into and choose the name of the first campaign.
 Save and publish the campaign.

 Use Exit-Intent® Technology